Invoker416/Graph-Colouring/README.md

 Both approaches are analyzed for their effectiveness in reducing the number of iterations needed to achieve a conflict-free coloring.

-## Getting Started

 ### Dependencies

 - Python 3.x
 - NetworkX
 - matplotlib

-### Running the Programs

-Clone this repository and install the required dependencies: